 Failure to provide verification information means the student will not receive aid from the U.S. Department of Education and may not receive need-based aid from other sources.

 Any person who intentionally makes false statements or misrepresentations on a federal aid application is violating the law and is subject to fine or imprisonment or both.

 Awards may vary from year to year based on changes in family circumstances and availability of funds.
 To be eligible for ongoing assistance, a student must continue to have demonstrated need and be maintaining satisfactory academic progress at UNCSA.
-A student is not eligible for financial assistance if he/she owes a refund of federal grant aid or is in default on a federal loan.
+A student is not eligible for financial assistance if a refund of federal grant aid is owed or the student is in default on a federal loan.